SteveRohrlack/CitySimCore/README.md

 A tile can adopt the RessourceCarrying protocol to signal the simulation that it is capable of transporting ressources.

+A ressource carrier is always "graphable", meaning that it is neccessary for any pathfinding.

 This is currently only planned for streets (StreetPlopp).